jqnatividad/qsv/docs/Fetch.md

 ```

-### Fetch with explicit rate limit set, and pipe output to a new csv
+### Fetch with explicit rate limit, and pipe output to a new csv

 ```
 $ qsv fetch URL test.csv --rate-limit 3 --jql '"places"[0]."longitude","places"[0]."latitude"' -c Coordinates > new.csv